 ‘Loose’ had been the band’s choice for the opening track, but the label won that battle.
 In the Stooges’ world, this killer track with its raucous riff is a love song.
 Iggy’s opening scream is sincere and highly impactful!

 The song title ‘TV Eye’ is rooted in something that the girlfriends of the band would say – ‘He’s got a twat vibe eye on me’.
 It begins with Iggy’s feral roar.
+The title was also inspired by the CBS television logo, which was in the shape of an eye.
 During the break in this song, we are sucked into a vortex of sound from which we cannot (and do not want to) return.

 ‘Dirt’ is a slow blues which Iggy deeply croons with conviction.
 Ron’s guitar erupts in beautifully chaotic outbursts illustrating the depths of the singer’s despair – yearning, dreaming and burning inside.

 “I couldn’t believe what I was hearing!
 The strange thing was that we had already finished writing Fun House, and many of the things that we tried to do on it, Miles (Davis) was doing in Bitches Brew – the same boundary crossing non-chalance, the somewhat raunchy and more modern funk-vibe.
 From that point on I truly immersed in his music.”

 ‘1970’ is the Stooges’ annual update.
 While ‘1969’ was rife with boredom, in this year’s stomper Iggy feels alright.
 Scott’s primal drumbeats really shine on this one.